Our domestic animals are not just pets in most cases, they are more like our children in fur bodies.

 This method recommends clearing the home environment of all possible toxins/ or carcinogens that can include fabric softeners, dryer sheets, air fresheners, chemical rug cleaners, microwave oven usage, monthly flea and tick medications, and kibble feeding, rawhide chews to name just a few.

-Another holistic treatment approach is to cleanse both the senior pet’s physical and emotional bodies of lingering toxins with daily added colloidal silver, herbal tinctures, added herbs to the diet, some specific homeopathic remedies and Bach Flower Remedies.
+Another holistic treatment approach is to cleanse both the senior pet’s physical and emotional bodies of lingering toxins with adding added herbs to the diet, some specific homeopathic remedies and Bach Flower Remedies.

 Building their aging body nutritionally by switching from the vet recommended kibble to a species appropriate raw diet with nutritional treats, glandular supplements, medicinal mushrooms, probiotics, colostrum, bone broth and other superfoods.